Law of Indonesia: Adat laws

+No single, unified adat laws apply for the whole Indonesian society; Every ethnic groups have their own sets of adat laws.
+The case of Papua exemplifies how adat laws not only vary between ethnic groups but also intersect significantly with state policies such as special autonomy.
+In Papua, customary criminal law continues to play a role in community dispute resolution, especially in remote areas, despite being outside the formal national criminal law framework.
+The implementation of special autonomy has partially acknowledged these legal traditions as part of regional governance, although challenges in harmonization and recognition remain.

 It is similar to how conventions work, with the addition of an evolutionary characteristic of adat laws.
 For example, adat laws observed in Minang society of west Sumatran highlands initially ascribed toward worship of ancestors, as well as Hindu-Buddhist faith.
 After Islam was adopted as an integral faith within the Minang people, Islamic values began to be inserted into the adat laws of Minang people, without completely abolishing the existing values.

 Principles of Sharia Law

 Sharia Law as a whole is not considered to be part of Indonesian unwritten laws.
 However, a deep influence of Islam existed on how to approach Indonesian laws, and aspects of Sharia Law is applicable on certain aspects of Indonesian Muslims' livelihood.
 Initial major presence of Islam in Indonesian laws existed in the form of marriage and inheritance laws for Muslims.
 Its rules is directly applied in the Religious Court, and currently an official compilation of applicable marriage and inheritance laws existed and later adopted as a statute, in the form of Presidential Instruction No. 1/1991 on the Introduction of Islamic Law Compilation.

 Later, a 2006 amendment for the 1989 Religious Court Act expanded the religious courts' authority to include hearing cases of Sharia economy disputes.
 Another one, a 1998 amendment for the 1992 Banking Act also distinguished conventional banking from Sharia banking.

 A major change happen under the Act of Aceh Governance No. 11/2006, which acknowledged Aceh's special status within Indonesia.
 The Act allows for the widespread application of Sharia laws in the local governance of Aceh, includes education, economy, and judicial system.
 A special nomenclature of Ordinance, the Qanun, is used for Aceh legislations.
 Sharia criminal law is applicable in Aceh.